codeyab22/Ready-React-Portfolio/README.md

 # Link of the Deployed Website:

-Link of the Deployed website: http://localhost:3000/project
+Link of the Deployed website in gh-pages: https://codeyab22.github.io/Ready-React-Portfolio/

 # Author(s)